-The City is very quick in resolving the backup and overflow problems and actively is involved in educating residents on how properly dispose the fats, oils and grease which are in our daily foods and food ingredients such as, meat, cooking oil, butter, shortening, margarine, baked goods, sauces and dairy products.
-The City believes that prevention is the best and wisest solution to this growing problem.
+The City is very quick in resolving the backup and overflow problems and actively involved in educating residents on how properly dispose the fats, oils and grease which are in our daily foods and food ingredients such as, meat, cooking oil, butter, shortening, margarine, baked goods, sauces and dairy products.
+The City believes that prevention is the best an to this growing problem.

 Frequently Asked Questions (FAQ's)

 What is FOG?